-In the coming years, the American health care industry will require hundreds of thousands of new employees to keep up with the demands of an aging population.
-The American Association of Colleges of Nursing estimates that 641,800 new nurses will be needed by 2026.
+In the coming years, the American healthcare industry will require hundreds of thousands of new employees to keep up with the demands of an aging population.
+The American Association of Colleges of Nursing estimates that 641,800 new nurses will be needed by 2032.
 Approximately 122,000 new doctors will be needed by 2032, according to the Association of American Medical Colleges.
-Hospitals and health care systems will need new administrators to oversee this personnel influx.
-Prospective health care leaders can prepare for this challenging field by pursuing one of the five best bachelor’s in health care administration for 2022.

 We do the research so you don’t have to!